-Jack-ups and equipment that are initially recorded at cost less acumulated depreciation and any impairment loss recognized.
+Jack-ups and equipment that are initially recorded at cost less accumulated depreciation and any impairment loss recognized.

-Jack-ups and equipment that are in the process of construction are recorded at cost less any impairment loss recognized.
-Cost includes professional fees, and, in the case of qualifying assets, the costs of borrowing capitalized in accordance with the accounting policy of the Entity.
+Jack-ups and equipment that are in the process of construction is recorded at cost less any impairment loss recognized.
+Cost includes professional fees and, in the case of qualifying assets, the costs of borrowing capitalized in accordance with the accounting policy of the Entity.
 The depreciation of these assets is initiated when assets are ready for their planned use.

-Depreciation is recognized to write off the cost of assets over their useful lives, using the straight-line method.
+Depreciation is recognized so as to write-off the cost of assets over their useful lives, using the straight-line method.
 The estimated useful lives, residual values and depreciation method are reviewed at the end of each reporting period, with the effect of any changes in estimate accounted on a prospective basis.

 Items of Jack-ups and equipment are derecognized upon disposal or when no future economic benefits are expected to arise from the continued use of the asset.
-Any gain or loss arising on the disposal or retirement of any items of jack-ups and equipment are determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.
+Any gain or loss arising on the disposal or retirement of any item of property, plant and equipment are determined as the difference between the sales proceeds and the carrying amount of the asset and is recognized in profit or loss.